TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 23/Leviticus 23.19.md

 ---

-And ye shall offer one he-goat for a sin-offering, and two he-lambs a year old for a sacrifice of peace-offerings.
+You shall offer one male goat for a sin offering, and two male lambs a year old for a sacrifice of peace offerings.